learn-co-curriculum/intro-to-data-types.js/README.md

 ![shape sorter](http://i.makeagif.com/media/12-14-2015/jj-I6H.gif)

 This new-fangled version works when you combine inputs of the same type.
 To demonstrate, let's do some math.
-Open up your console and enter:
+Open up your Chrome console (View/Deveoper/JavaScript Console) and enter:

 ``` javascript
 2 + 2